Kismuz/btgym/README.md

 ### <a name="news"></a>[News and update notes](#title)
-- 28.06.17: UPGRADE: be shure to run `pip install --upgrade -e.`
+- 29.06.17: UPGRADE: be sure to run `pip install --upgrade -e.`
-    - rendering rebuilded: updated with modes: `state`, `price`, `episode`; drawing options enabled;
+    - major rendering rebuild: updated with modes: `human`, `agent`, `episode`;
       render process now performed by server and returned to environment as `rgb numpy array`.
-      Can be shown either via matplolib or as pillow.Image(preferred).
+      Pictures can be shown either via matplolib or as pillow.Image(preferred).
+      'Basic settings' example updated.
     - internal changes: env. state divided on `raw_state`  - price data, and `state` - featurized representation. `_get_raw_state()` method added to strategy.
     - new packages requirements: `matplotlib` and `pillow`.